 The student reads a passage about the meaning of Christmas and learns new vocabulary (religious, Christian, festival, etc.).

-In a wrap-up activity, the student revises the words they learnt and, finally, picks cards with different holidays to talk about them (New Year’s Day, Easter, Boxing Day, etc.).
+In a wrap-up activity, the student revises the words they learned and, finally, picks cards with different holidays to talk about them (New Year’s Day, Easter, Boxing Day, etc.).